 As we all know, things don’t always go as planned.
 This morning we headed out bright and early

-with the intention of hiking to some waterfalls in Penhook Hollow.
+with every intention of hiking to some waterfalls in Penhook Hollow.
 But when unable to cross Snow Creek we

 abandoned those plans and explored the area a little on Middle Fork Road and